 Keep to a healthy weight

 Your GP or practice nurse can tell you what your ideal weight is in relation to your build and height.
-Alternatively, find out what your body mass index (BMI) is by using a BMI calculator.
+Alternatively, find out what your body mass index (BMI) is by using a BMI calculator or our free weight loss calculator.

 GIVE UP SMOKING!